-Doing business online requires a lot of investments into its security
+Doing business online requires a lot of investments into its

 .
 Otherwise, it makes no sense to leave your customers unprotected from possible threats.
 Even in case you are not offering goods or services, safety issues matter.